platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/_index.md

 [Create a new project from scratch]({{% vendor/urlraw "console" %}}/projects/create-project/).

-If you do not already have an organization created to put the project, you'll first be instructed to create one.
+If you do not already have an organization created to put the project in, you'll first be instructed to create one.

 Once you have done so, select that organization from the dropdown, and select **Create from scratch**.

 In the form, fill in details like the project name and [region](/development/regions.md).
 You'll be able to define resources for the project after your first push.

-After creating a project with the console, you need to let the {{% vendor/name %}} CLI know which linked project you want to deploy to.
+After creating a project with the Console, you need to let the {{% vendor/name %}} CLI know which linked project you want to deploy to.

-To do so, use the {{% vendor/name %}} CLI to set remote project:
+To do so, use the {{% vendor/name %}} CLI to set a remote project:
 ```bash {location="Terminal"}
 {{% vendor/cli %}} project:set-remote <projectId>
 ```